russross/blackfriday/ietf/example-rfc.md

 When NSEC3 [@RFC5155,n 5.5] was ....

 > This transition method is best described as a hack.
+> Quote: this is part of the quote.
 Quote: Miek Gieben -- http://miek.nl/

 In this document, the key words "MUST", "MUST NOT", "REQUIRED",